 The brainchild of Tsar Peter the Great, the sophisticated city of St. Petersburg was designed in the early 18th century to epitomize all of the best features of traditional European capitals.
 Today, the imperial city remains an elegant manifestation of that old-world vision, complete with opulent palaces and soaring gilded spires—all spread out on a patchwork of dozens of islands in the Neva Delta, which are stitched together by a system of canals and bridges.

 Well-preserved and pleasing to the eye, Russia’s second-largest city (after Moscow) delivers eager visitors a worthy checklist of attractions among its symmetrical architectural order.
 Topping that list is the Winter Palace, home to the world-renowned Hermitage Museum, brimming with fine art and antiquities from around the globe.
 Hone in on the best of Russian art at the Russian Museum, one of the best museums in St. Petersburg, touting a robust collection that spills over several palaces.

-Some of the best things to do in St. Petersburg include following in the footsteps of royals while ogling the opulence of grand estates like the Catherine Palace or Peterhof Palace, or take in the colorful onion domes of the distinctively Russian-designed Church of the Savior on Spilled Blood.
+Some of the best things to do in St. Petersburg include following in the footsteps of royals while ogling the opulence of grand estates like the Catherine Palace or Peterhof Palace, or taking in the colorful onion domes of the distinctively Russian-designed Church of the Savior on Spilled Blood.

 And then there’s all of the ballet, opera, classical concerts, and festivals to seek out, too.
 Thanks to its northern latitude, if you visit St. Petersburg in midsummer, you’ll experience “White Nights”, when the summer sun never fully descends.